voxuanan/nestjs-crash/nest-rest-cqrs/README.md

 ## Getting started

-This is REST api made by node.js, nest, redis, mysql with typescript.
+This is REST api made by node.js, nest, mysql with typescript.

-So you have to get node.js environment, redis for cache, mysql for database, know typescript syntax.
+So you have to get node.js environment, mysql for database, know typescript syntax.